(Updated: February 10, 2021)

 The increase in levels of inverter-based resources (IBRs) is changing the dynamic performance of power grids around the world that were historically dominated by the characteristic performance of synchronous generators.
-Recent events in southern California have highlighted this change, for example, the Blue Cut Fire which resulted in the loss of nearly 1200 MW of solar PV generation.
-What is evident from the event report developed by the North American Electric Reliability Corporation (NERC) is that there is a risk to not having clear, verifiable minimum technical capability and performance requirements for IBRs connecting to the transmission and sub-transmission networks.
+Recent events in southern California have highlighted this change, for example, the 2017 Blue Cut Fire which resulted in the loss of nearly 1200 MW of solar PV generation, or the 2020 San Fernando Disturbance which caused approximately 1,000 MW of BPS-connected solar photovoltaic (PV) to reduce power output and likely some distributed energy resources to also trip off-line.
+What is evident from these event reports developed by the North American Electric Reliability Corporation (NERC) is that there is a risk to not having clear, verifiable minimum technical capability and performance requirements for IBRs connecting to the transmission and sub-transmission networks.

 With this motivation, at the general meeting of the Institute of Electrical and Electronics Engineers (IEEE) Power and Energy Society (PES) in summer 2018, a jointly sponsored project authorization request was presented by the PES Energy Development and Power Generation Committee, Electric Machines Committee, and Power System Relaying Committee, and approved by IEEE Standards Association.
 The scope of P2800 is to develop technical minimum capability and performance requirements for IBRs connecting to the transmission and sub-transmission networks.
 These include IBRs’ ride-through capability, ride-through performance, reactive power (voltage) control, active power (frequency) control, power quality, protection, modeling data, measurement data, and test and verification.
 Figure 1 illustrates the specific requirements that are within and outside of the scope of P2800 in relation to international leading practices.
-Note that this illustration reflects a snapshot of where the P2800 working group stood when it issued Draft 3.1 in July 2020; some requirements, and whether they are inside or outside of P2800, are subject to change between now and when the standard is published.
+Note that this illustration reflects a snapshot of where the P2800 working group stood when it issued its mature Draft 5.1 in December 2020; some requirements, and whether they are inside or outside of P2800, are subject to change in the upcoming IEEE-SA ballot.

 Figure 1.
-Specific requirements within and outside the scope of P2800 (as of Draft 3.1, and subject to change).
+Specific requirements within and outside the scope of P2800 (as of the mature WG Draft 5.1, and subject to change during IEEE-SA ballot).

 A Delicate Balancing Act